I believe that client success is the only measure of a coach's success.

 "As we expand the scope of our business, we're keeping a sharp focus on our commitment to NYNEX Winning Ways.
 These guiding principles, which include integrity, diversity, teamwork and accountability, define us as a team...That's the NYNEX story in a nutshell."

-The Harvard Business Review, Enterprise Magazine and other respected management publications recognized the Bell Atlantic Way and NYNEX Winning Ways as THE pathfinders in defining successful corporate culture transformation.
-Regarding the Bell Atlantic Way, the Bell Atlantic Board of Directors said "...it was nothing short of a miracle!"
+The Harvard Business Review, Enterprise Magazine and other respected management publications recognized the Bell Atlantic Way and NYNEX Winning Ways as THE pathfinders of successful corporate culture transformation.

-I was personally impressed with your total commitment to our success.
-Seldom have I experienced the kind of dedication you exhibited to our vision, values and goals.
+I was personally impressed with your deep, personal commitment to our success.
+Seldom have I experienced the kind of dedication you exhibited to our vision, values, and goals.
 They say what someone does is more powerful than what they say, and your willingness to immerse yourself in our culture showed us what "exceeding client expectations" looks like.

-As professional consultants ourselves, A.T.
+As professional consultants, A.T.
 Kearney knows a pro when we see one.
-Your personal example and grace under fire demonstrated that leadership is earned person-to-person.
+Your example and grace under fire demonstrated that leadership is earned person-to-person.
 At A.T.
-Kearney we also know about value, deliverables, return on investment, etc., and when I told you that you were worth ten times what we paid you, I meant it.
-I am still amazed at what you accomplished for us and I look forward to your continued coaching and guidance.
+Kearney we also know about value, deliverables, return on investment, and when I told you that you were worth ten times what we paid you, I meant it.
+I am still amazed at what you accomplished for us, and I look forward to your continued coaching and guidance.